DPRM: A Plug-in Doob h transform-induced Token-Ordering Module for Discrete Diffusion Models: Experiment Details and Mechanism Controls

 The practical algorithms for DMPO \cite{zhu2025dmpo} used in our experiments are below.
 Training remains teacher-forced: once a reveal set is chosen, newly revealed positions are filled with the ground-truth token.
 Thus DPRM-DMPO changes only the order in which the denoiser sees partial responses; it does not change the labels used by WDCE.

 This subsection provides the full experimental details for the DPRM-DMPO results reported in \Cref{sec:exp_natural_language}.

-\paragraph{Benchmarks and metrics.} We evaluate completed post-training runs on GSM8K, MATH, and Countdown using pass@$K$ curves for the six tested values $K\in\{1,2,4,8,16,32\}$.
+\paragraph{Benchmarks and metrics.} We evaluate post-training checkpoints on GSM8K, MATH, and Countdown using pass@$K$ curves for the six tested values $K\in\{1,2,4,8,16,32\}$.
 For compact comparison in the main paper, we report the arithmetic mean of pass@$K$ over exactly these six values.

 \paragraph{Difficulty stratification.} Each benchmark provides per-example difficulty labels that allow us to disaggregate performance by problem complexity: \begin{itemize}[leftmargin=18pt] \item \textbf{GSM8K}: The full $1{,}319$-example test set from \texttt{divelab/gsm8k} with four difficulty levels (0--3) based on the base model's per-example pass@1 probability.
 Level~0 (trivial) corresponds to pass@1 $\in [0.0, 0.3)$; level~1 (easy) to $[0.3, 0.5)$; level~2 (medium) to $[0.5, 0.7)$; level~3 (hard) to $[0.7, 1.0)$.
 The overall results aggregate all levels. \item \textbf{MATH}: A fixed $500$-example subset from the local DMPO evaluation pipeline with five difficulty levels (1--5).
 Levels 1--4 correspond to the standard MATH difficulty tiers (trivial, easy, medium, hard); level~5 is an out-of-distribution (OOD) subset containing problems whose topics are underrepresented in the training split. \item \textbf{Countdown}: The full $5{,}120$-example test split from \texttt{divelab/countdown}, where difficulty is defined by the number of target operands in the countdown equation: level~2 (trivial, two operands), level~3 (easy, three operands), level~4 (medium, four operands), level~5 (hard, five operands), and level~6 (OOD, six operands, which rarely appear in standard arithmetic curricula). \end{itemize}